Git

 Uptime (30 days)

-A screenshot of Gitea project
+A screenshot of Forgejo project

 About

-A screenshot of Gitea dashboard
+A screenshot of Forgejo dashboard

 Registration